Sky Lagoon vs Blue Lagoon - Your Guide

 The History of the Lagoons

 While the lava field around the Blue Lagoon is over 800 years old, the lagoon itself was created in the 1970s using excess water from a nearby power plant.
-In the early 1980s, locals began bathing in the geothermally heated run-off and realised that the mineral-rich water cured skin irritations such as psoriasis and left their skin soft and supple.
-By 1992, changing rooms and showers had been added and The Blue Lagoon Company began trading.
+In the early 1980s, locals began bathing in the geothermally heated run-off and realized that the mineral-rich water cured skin irritations such as psoriasis and left their skin soft and supple.
+By 1992, changing rooms and showers had been added, and The Blue Lagoon Company began trading.

-At the end of the 1990s, the power plant moved location and with it, the Blue Lagoon relocated to its current spot in the heart of the Svartsengi lava field.
-Brand new changing facilities, restaurants and spa treatments were added to the site for the luxurious experience you see today.
-Out on an isolated peninsula, there are plenty of other things to see and do around The Blue Lagoon – explore this rugged hinterland on a Reykjanes tour.
+At the end of the 1990s, the power plant moved location, and with it, the Blue Lagoon relocated to its current spot in the heart of the Svartsengi lava field.
+Brand new changing facilities, restaurants, and spa treatments were added to the site for the luxurious experience you see today.

 The Geothermal Water